 You may also ask your physician or healthcare provider.
 While they may or may not be able to provide you a copy, depending on state restrictions, they can discuss any concerns and/or opportunities for improved care.

-If you believe a NarxCare report or score has been used inappropriately by a provider, then we suggest discussing your concern directly with the provider and asking what PDMP information was concerning.
-You may also call your state PDMP and address any concerns about your providers use of the NarxCare report.
+If you believe a NarxCare Report or score has been used inappropriately by a provider, then we suggest discussing your concern directly with the provider and asking what Prescription Drug Monitoring Program (PDMP) information was concerning.